A Unified Construction of Streaming Sketches via the L\'evy-Khintchine Representation Theorem: Tractability and Processes

-The example above shows that it is possible to systematically sketch nearly periodic functions by sketching periodic functions and letting the period go to infinity.
-A natural conjecture is that the class of tractable functions are precisely those with a \LK{} representation.
-This conjecture is \emph{absolutely false}.
-We refute it with a simple tractable function having no \LK{} representation, then attempt to salvage the conjecture via what we call the \emph{Fourier-Hahn-\Levy} method.
+The example of $g_{np}$ shows that it is possible to \emph{systematically} sketch nearly periodic functions by sketching periodic functions and letting the period go to infinity.
+(See Wang~\cite{Wang25} for other examples.)
+Given the success of the \LevyTower{} in estimating both ``standard'' $f$-moments and exotic ones like the $g_{np}$-moment, it is natural to conjecture that the \LK{} representation theorem actually defines the set of tractable functions $f$.
+Unfortunately, reality is not quite this clean, and indeed, this simplistic conjecture is \emph{absolutely false}.
+We begin by giving a simple function $f$ that is obviously tractable, and obviously not \LK-representable.
+Nonetheless, the conjecture can be salvaged by encoding $f$ as the difference between two \LK-representable functions, via what we call the \emph{Fourier-Hahn-\Levy} method.